shlomif/missile-vs-melee-take-three/readme.md

-The queen's face becomes tense and focused, she pulls two small crossbows from her waist, looks to her right, aims, and shoots an arrow at the Klingon warrior's neck; then she turns her head to the left, aims and shoots.
+The queen's face becomes tense and focused, she pulls two small crossbows from her waist, looks to her right, aims, and shoots an arrow at the Klingon warrior's forehead; then she turns her head to the left, aims and shoots.
 The crossbows' arrows pass through the two Klingons' warriors foreheads, who quickly faint and fall forward, dead.